manaswithasunkara/Dragon-warrior-the-quest-to-the-peak/README.md

 A simple 2d pixel adventure game made with unity

 # Controls
 Use the Spacebar to jump, w, A, or left, the right arrow key to move left or right, and click on the mouse to attack.
 This is a development prototype hence there are few bugs that are to be fixed and new levels are yet to be added.
-Click on the build folder to start play the game Enjoy!
+Click on the build folder to start playing the game Enjoy!

 # Screenshots of the Game